bredele/steroid/docs/getting-started.md

 Returning some HTML is a simple as that.

-## Placeholder
+## Placeholders

 Steroid makes possible to substitute what is between `${}` with any kind of valid JavaScript expression.
-Please update the example as below:
+Let's make our example a little bit more configurable and read the content from a file:

 ```js